-What’s Inside: Grain-free Porridge (aka hot cereal) takes just a few minutes to make or prep overnight for a high protein, filling breakfast.
-Its Paleo, Whole30, and Vegan.
+What’s Inside: Skip the BLOATmeal and follow this super simple Paleo, grain-free porridge (aka hot cereal) recipe.
+It takes just a few minutes to make or prep overnight for a high plant protein, filling breakfast.
+It’s also Gluten-free and Vegan.
 Make it your own with your favorite toppings and spices!

 Sometimes, weekday breakfasts can be a struggle.
 If it’s not quick and easy, and you’re in a rush, the risk of skipping the first meal of the day is high.
 But what exactly are we risking?

 Plus, who wants to start off with a half-assed meal, with their stomach grumbling by 10:30 am in a meeting where you swear everyone can hear your bodily functions, or even bloated and tired because you have no idea what you even just ate and what it did to you?

 STOP THE MADNESS!
 And make this easy grain-free porridge instead.

 I personally thrive on a high-protein breakfast with healthy fats and a little bit of fruit to give me great energy.
 It fills me up till lunch and keeps me going throughout the day.
 So, naturally, I sent myself on a mission to figure out how I can create this perfect breakfast in a grain-free porridge form that was convenient AND delicious.

 I was inspired after trying this recipe from Wicked Good Kitchen and made it my own by switching it up with different toppings.
 Maybe berries one day and kiwi the next.
 How about a swirl of tahini with cinnamon and cardamom?
 So many options to keep it fresh!

 If overnight porridge isn’t your thing, you can easily put this together the same day as well with a little heat.
 Either add it to a small saucepan or zap it in the microwave.
 It’ll come out THICK, so add a little drop of your favorite milk or more water to get it to your perfect consistency.